owulveryck/blog/content/post/hip-terraform-part-I.md

 ## Implementing a new _push_ command

-I have a terraform service.
+I have a Terraform service.
 Alright.
-Can an "Ops" use it?
+Can an "Operator" use it?

-The service we have deployed is working exactly like terraform.
+The service we have deployed is working exactly like Terraform.
 I have only changed the user interface.
-Therefore, the terraform stacks must be present locally on the host.
+Therefore, in order to deploy a stack, the 'tf' files must be present locally on the host.

-Obviously we do not want to give access to the server that hosts terraform.
+Obviously we do not want to give access to the server that hosts Terraform.
 This is not how micro-services work.

-Terraform has a push command that hashicorp has implemented to communicate with terraform enterprise.
+Terraform has a push command that Hashicorp has implemented to communicate with Terraform enterprise.
+This command is linked with their close-source product called "Atlas" and is therefore useless for us.

-Let's take the same principle and implement my own _push_ command.
+Let's take the same principle and implement our own _push_ command.

 ### Principle

-The push command will zip all the `tf` files in the current directory in memory, and transfer the zip via a specific message to the server.
+The push command will zip all the `tf` files of the current directory in memory, and transfer the zip via a specific message to the server.
-The server will then decompress the zip in a uniq temp directory and send back the ID of that directory.
+The server will then decompress the zip into a unique temporary directory and send back the ID of that directory.
-Then every other terraform command can use the id of the directory and use the stack.
+Then every other Terraform command can use the id of the directory and use the stack (as before).

 Let's implement a protobuf contract: